ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

  registry according to {{!RFC7284}}.

 * Profile URI: THIS-RFC-URL
-* Common Name: API Catalog
+* Common Name: API catalog
-* Description: A profile URI to request or signal a linkset representing an API Catalog.
+* Description: A profile URI to request or signal a linkset representing an API catalog.
 * Reference: THIS-RFC

 RFC Editor's Note: IANA is kindly requested to replace all instances